Skip to Main Content

 20161215_Diva-Q-FB-Live-Herb-Crusted-Prime-Rib_RE_HE_M

-Cooking a prime rib in a smoker is the best way to do it.
+Cooking a prime rib in a pellet smoker is the best way to do it.
 The heat will circulate evenly around the roast, giving the skin a pleasing exterior, while the fat inside slowly melts and distributes throughout the roast.
 Here's one method:

 2. Place roast on the grill and cook until the internal temperature reaches 10 degrees below your desired doneness level (we recommend 120°F, for medium-rare) between 3-5 hours.
 Remove the roast from the smoker to rest.